 Information to read

 It is imperative that all the information in the following forms be read and understood prior to signing the Information Acknowledgement Form.
-Again, these forms were probably sent home with your student but they will always be here for your reference.
+If you need to double check any information or have questions, these forms will always be here for your reference.

 Greenwood Music Department Handbook